 The privilege of health insurance may not be a part of every job that you opt for.
 Therefore, it is important to earmark a given amount as 'emergency funds' to combat difficult situations.
 Keep aside just 10-20% of your monthly earnings, preferably investing in short term mutual funds etc will give you a lump sum to use during a medical emergency or otherwise, later.
 Emergency funds are redeemable at any given point of time.

 Retirement is the ultimate plan for most of us.
 To be able to lead a seamless life post a certain age, without having to work, one needs to allocate funds.
-This is possible only with savings in one's life as early as possible.
+This is possible only with savings plan in one's life as early as possible.
 With the basic principle of compound interest, it has been proven that the sooner you start saving the smaller your principal amount of saving will have to be in order for you to reach the desired saving.
 There are retirement insurance plans as well that cover you and your spouse.

 Having a retirement plan gives structure to your work time frame and sets seamless goals professionally.
 You may or may not opt to work after a given time.
 It stops being a necessity and begins to be an option.